mikeyoshino/TheFreezeTeamBlog/input/posts/TheFreezeTeam-reacts-to-typeScript.md

 Title: TheFreezeTeam Reacts to TypeScript
+Published: 04/10/2016
 Tags:
   - React
   - Typescript
   - MVC5
 Author: Steven T. Cramer
+Description: So let's write a simple hello world app.
+Using Typescript 1.8 and React in Visual Studio 2015 Update 2. .Net 4.5.2 (MVC 5).
+Excerpt: So let's write a simple hello world app.
+Using Typescript 1.8 and React in Visual Studio 2015 Update 2. .Net 4.5.2 (MVC 5).
 ---

 So let's write a simple hello world app.
 Using Typescript 1.8 and React in Visual Studio 2015 Update 2. .Net 4.5.2 (MVC 5).